Who doesn't look forward to a traditional Thanksgiving or holiday dinner including Oven Roasted Turkey and Homemade Turkey Gravy?!

 - 2 tomatoes (medium or large, diced)

-- 2 sprigs rosemary (or 1 tsp dried)
+- 2 sprigs rosemary (or 1 teaspoon dried)

 - turkey drippings (drained from roasting pan)

-In roughly 1 Tbsp portions, rub the seasoned butter under the turkey skin in 4 parts (right and left sides from the back cavity, then right and left sides from the front neck).
+- In roughly 1 tablespoon portions, rub the seasoned butter under the turkey skin in 4 parts (right and left sides from the back cavity, then right and left sides from the front neck).

 *The packaged gravy that is usually within the cavity can be added as well.

-Add flour in small doses, starting with 2 Tbsp mixed with equal parts cold water until smooth.
+- Add flour in small doses, starting with 2 tablespoon mixed with equal parts cold water until smooth.
 Whisk the flour/water mixture into your turkey gravy and allow to simmer for a few minutes.
 Test consistency, and repeat if necessary.